sven-gerlach/workout-tracker-client/README.md

 + Spin
 + Moment

-## Links to Repos and Hosted Applications
+## Links to Related Repositories
-### Front-end
-The [front-end app](https://sven-gerlach.github.io/workout-tracker-client/) is hosted on GitHub Pages whilst the [front-end repository](https://github.com/sven-gerlach/workout-tracker-client) lives on GitHub.

-### Back-end
-The [back-end API](https://glacial-lowlands-84293.herokuapp.com/) is hosted on Heroku whilst the [back-end repository](https://github.com/sven-gerlach/workout-tracker) can be found on GitHub.
+The back-end API repo can be found on [GitHub](https://github.com/sven-gerlach/workout-tracker-api).

 ## Wireframes
 ![ERD](admin/wireframes.png)